Day Center

 • Adequate indoor space that requires relatively few renovations – We sought a space that could have a large, open common space for guests to hang out and minimal remodeling to make bathrooms align with best practices for shelters (open lines of sight and multi-person facilities, not single person bathrooms.)

 We found relatively few properties that met these criteria on the market.
-Ultimately, we selected 2020 Pacific Street because it met our criteria and our budget.
+Ultimately, we proposed selecting 2020 Pacific Street because it met our criteria and our budget.

-We’ve also begun proactively engaging people who live, work, or own property or businesses in the area to discuss concerns and factor them into our planning for the shelter.
+We also engaged people who live, work, or own property or businesses in the area to discuss concerns and factor them into our planning for the shelter.

 Temporary shelters must receive permits and go through a process to be approved.
-The process includes public feedback and requires notification to surrounding neighbors.
+The process includes public feedback and requires notification to surrounding neighbors, and there are no plans that exist to move forward with an overnight shelter at this time.

 Affected Neighborhoods